the-draupnir-project/draupnir-documentation/docs/bot/setup.md

 above that offered by our CI testing.
 You can read more about this programme in [The Dogfood Guide](/shared/dogfood.md)

-If you aren't using encrypted rooms anywhere, get an access token by opening Element in a seperate browser profile or incognito tab, and log in as the bot.
+If you aren't using encrypted rooms anywhere, get an access token by opening Element in a separate browser profile or incognito tab, and log in as the bot.
 Then, go to "All Settings", "Help & About", and click the little triangle next to "Access token".
 Copy and paste that into your config under `accessToken`.

 **Note**: Do not log out, just close the window, otherwise the access token will be invalidated.